dyno-might/dyno-might.github.io/_posts/2025-08-07-heritable.md

 <details markdown="1">
 <summary>
-Most people say educational attainment is around 40% heritable (though we'll return to this later).
+Most people say educational attainment is around 40% heritable.
 My guess is that speaking English as a second language is similar.
 But since there's a minority of native speakers (where genes don't really matter), I'm dropping my estimate to 30%.
 </summary>

 Some [argue](https://theinfinitesimal.substack.com/p/no-intelligence-is-not-like-height) the heritability of educational attainment is much lower.
 I'd like to avoid debating the exact numbers, but note that these lower numbers are usually estimates of "narrow-sense" heritability rather than "broad-sense" heritability as we're talking about.
 So they *should* be lower.
 (I'll explain the difference later.)
 It's entirely possible that broad-sense heritability is lower than 40%, but everyone agrees it's much larger than zero.
 So the heritability of English is surely much larger than zero, too.